What this post is about

 Say Goodbye to Old Habits

 However, all of the above-mentioned possibilities for creating the framework conditions for a successful home office concept are based on one important foundation: there is no room for distrust and doubts about the employee and his work ethic.
-Those who believe that their colleagues are only efficient within the office space are mistaken: "invisible" workers are fully-fledged employees.

 Summary